 James B. Ewers Jr. Guest Columnist Primaries and caucuses are events that are happening almost every week now.
 This has been the case for many months now.
 Barbershops, malls, hair

-(pictured above: Stacey Rubain (second from right) poses with supporters and friends (from left): Justin Hurie, Renu Syal, Bryan Mosley and Angela Townsend.)
-After months of stump speeches, photo ops and
+(pictured above: Stacey Rubain (second from right) poses with supporters and friends (from left): Justin Hurie, Renu Syal, Bryan Mosley and

 With the May 6 primary election quickly approaching, voting rights advocates and candidates alike are scrambling to make sure that